dominicom/must-visit-iceland/README.md

 * start the development server with `npm start`
 * with your server running, visit the site: `http://localhost:3000` if not open automatically

+Please note that the service worker is only implemented during production build.
+To check it run `npm run serve` and then visit `localhost:5000`.

 ## About the project

 **Must Visit Iceland** is the Neighborhood Map application, final project at Udacity and Google Scholarship program at FEND Track.